Federal Oversight Undermined

 This approach fully meets California DOJ requirements without eliminating public access.

-Civil rights attorneys urging Oakland to reconsider encryption specifically pointed to Palo Alto's success.
-Oakland chose to ignore the precedent.
+Civil rights attorneys urging Oakland to reconsider pointed to Palo Alto directly.
+Oakland proceeded with full encryption anyway.

 Frequently Asked Questions